brikjr/CF-CAP/README.md

 # CF-CAP
 Computational flu or COVID-19 anticipator and prescriber.
-We created a deep learning model based on VGG16 architecture to make a classifier that classifies chest Xrays into two categories (COVID positive and COVID negative).
-Then Used the outcome of the classifier to Prescribe CDSCO certified drugs which are widely available in the Indian market
+We created a deep learning model based on VGG16 architecture to make a classifier that classifies chest x-rays into two categories (COVID positive and COVID negative).
+Used the outcome of the classifier to prescribe CDSCO certified drugs which are widely available in the Indian market.

 ### Make sure to install all the dependencies.
 Along with Python3